Esforper/AcademicStaff-information-web-scraping-selenium/README.md

-# University Academic Staff Scraper
+# AcademicStaff Information Web Scraping with Selenium

 This Python script uses Selenium to scrape academic staff emails from a university website.
 It prompts the user for the website URL and the class name of the HTML element containing the academicians' emails.
 It then prints out the emails and counts the total number of academicians.